WAYMARKERS IONA PILGRIMAGE

 This journey invites a profound presencing and self-awareness, both of which are invited into growth as we engage the pilgrimage circuit.
 Your registration indicates that you are of sound mind and body, able to engage in both physical activity and soulful circle times that support the collective of our group experience.

 Influenced by the lives of Celtic saints, Joseph Campbell’s The Hero’s Journey and the emerging field of ecopyschology, Mary facilitates retreats and pilgrimages in the Pacific Northwest and in Iona, Scotland, that strengthen the unique and mystical interconnection of participants, the sacred, and the natural world.
 She has studied and practiced within the Celtic Christian spiritual tradition, her own maternal line heritage, for over twenty years, receiving mentoring and vocational guidance from Vivienne Hull, co-founder of the Chinook Learning center and the Whidbey Institute and the director of the Iona Retreat Programs.
+Mary is also a second year student with the School of Celtic Consciousness, a learning program founded and taught by John Philip Newell.
 She has been leading groups to Iona, Scotland since 2004, delighting in the pilgrimage process of recovering the sacred within, and throughout the cosmos and creation.

-With a Masters in Theology & Culture and a focus in eco-theology from The Seattle School of Theology & Psychology, and a certificate in Ecology & Religion from Yale University, Mary competently guides conversations and connections towards a renewed communion with the natural world.
+With a Masters in Theology & Culture and a focus in eco-theology from The Seattle School of Theology & Psychology; post-graduate certificates in Ecology & Religion from Yale University, and ecopsychology from Pacifica Graduate Institute; and intensive trainings with Animas Valley Institute, Mary competently guides conversations and connections towards a renewed communion with the natural world.
 Her theories around a Theology of Place have found practice through her own restoration work within a local neighborhood wood, where she regularly leads community restoration events and hosts groups desiring to make faithful interconnections with the greater community of life.
 Mary's book, Waymarkers (2011), is heralded by pilgrims globally who long to journey to Iona with intention and purpose

 Pilgrimage is an external embodiment of an inner journey.
 Daily yoga offerings are intended to invite our female form to show up in soft strength, remembering that our skin is what we are meant to be in.